List of Ediacaran genera

 The existence of life, especially that of animals, before the Cambrian had long been the subject of debate in paleontology.
 The apparent suddenness of the Cambrian explosion had no firm explanation, and Charles Darwin himself recognized the challenge it posed for his theory of evolution.
-While reports of Precambrian organisms have been made since Alexander Murray's 1868 discovery of Aspidella, it wasn't until the discovery of Charnia in 1956 that considerable evidence of Precambrian life had been presented.
+While reports of Precambrian organisms have been made since Alexander Murray's 1868 discovery of Aspidella, considerable evidence of Precambrian life had not been presented until the discovery of Charnia in 1956.

 The period immediately preceding the Cambrian, the Ediacaran, is now widely accepted of containing animal life.
 It spans from 635 to 540 million years ago, and covers approximately 2% of Earth's history.
-Taxonomists have purported a total of 246 described genera from the Ediacaran, 163 of which are accepted as valid.
+Taxonomists have purported a total of 313 described genera from the Ediacaran, 207 of which are accepted as valid.
 (Note: Mark McMenamin described various taxa from the Clemente Formation in Mexico which are not supported by other researchers and not included in this list.)